The Lyceum School

 The Lyceum School is a private school in Karachi that specialises in a two-year long A-Level program.

 It was founded in 1987, and is located on Hatim Alvi Road, in the Old Clifton area of Karachi, Pakistan.
 It is a co-educational institution with students ages ranging somewhere between 15–19.

 History

-The founding members of The Lyceum include Ms Scheherazade Ahmad and Ms.Mahin Islam to meet the need for an exclusive A level school in 1987.
+The founding members of The Lyceum include Ms. Scheherazade Ahmad and Ms. Maheen Islam to meet the need for an exclusive A level school in 1987.

 Academics

 The Lyceum offers a number of subjects across the natural sciences, social sciences and humanities.

 Subjects taught at the Lyceum School include physics, chemistry, mathematics, further mathematics, biology, computer science, English literature, Law, English language, politics, economics, accounting, history, art, psychology and sociology.